WPP (and BCW)

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

-WPP has not publicly terminated employees or business relationships due to religious beliefs or political views.
-The company received a score of 100 on the Corporate Equality Index from the Human Rights Campaign.
-Among other requirements, this means WPP has pledged to vet vendors based on LGBTQ policies (1).
+WPP has not publicly fired customers, suppliers, or vendors based on political views or religious beliefs.
+The company received a score of 100 on the Human Right Campaign’s (HRC) Corporate Equality Index.
+Among other requirements, this means WPP has pledged to vet vendors based on LGBTQ policies (1)(2).